Understanding data portability for Power Virtual Server

 - Back up and restore

-Power Virtual Server provides the capability to capture full or point-in-time copies of the logical volumes or data sets.
-By using IBM FlashCopy feature and Power Virtual Server APIs, you can create delta snapshots, volume clones, and restore your disks.
+Power Virtual Server provides the capability to capture full or selected copies of the logical volumes or data sets.
+By using IBM FlashCopy® feature and Power Virtual Server APIs, you can create delta snapshots, volume clones, and restore your disks.
 For more information, see Snapshots, cloning, and restoring.

-Power Virtual Server provides mechanisms to capture and export a virtual machine.
+Power Virtual Server provides mechanisms to capture and export a virtual machine (VM).
 For more information, see Capturing and exporting a virtual machine (VM).